 Co-parenting after a divorce will not be easy, but if you both put in an honest effort, you can learn to work together and raise your children as a team.

 Discuss the Details of Your Case with an Experienced Family Law Attorney Today!

 The aftermath of a divorce can be a trying experience, especially for parents.
 In some cases, you may even need further legal assistance.
-At Conner & Roberts, PLLC, our family law team has more than 40 years of combined legal experience and is committed to helping families overcome some of the most difficult legal matters.
+At Conner & Roberts, PLLC, our Chattanooga lawyer has more than 40 years of combined legal experience and is committed to helping families overcome some of the most difficult legal matters.